OctopusDeploy/docs/docs/octopus-rest-api/examples/change-machine-machinepolicy.md

 ---
-title: Change machine policy
+title: Change target's machine policy
-description: An example script that changes a machines machine policy.
+description: An example script that changes a machine policy of a deployment target.
+position: 140
 ---

-These scripts demonstrate how to programmatically change a machine's machine policy.
+This script demonstrates how to programmatically changes a machine policy of a deployment target.

 ## Usage

 Provide values for the following:

 - Octopus URL
 - Octopus API Key
 - Name of the space to use